riannaellis/Git-Demo-FA2024/README.md

 Here is the body!

 ### This is a third header
-THis tutorial is going well
+This tutorial is going well

+#### This is my fourth header
+We are looking at branching in Git!
+Cool!